HexaEightTeam/HexaEight-Middleware/Sample-Middleware-Demo-CSharp/README.md

-# Sample Weather Application .NET
+# Sample Weather Application .NET Core

 ### This sample Application uses HexaEight Middleware to provide access to only authorized users using HexaEight Sessions.